 Having picked up rock climbing just over 5 years now, this crazy fun outdoor sport has brought me places all around Asia, Europe and soon to be USA.
 I have never thought would be possible.
-Whether you are a novice rock climber or a beginner who has just gotten your level 2 rock climbing certificate, here’s compiling the Best Asia outdoor rock climbing destinations that are affordable, popular and most importantly, great for climbing in the great outdoors.
+Whether you are a novice rock climber or a beginner who has just gotten your level 2 rock climbing certificate, here’s compiling the Best Asia outdoor rock climbing destinations.
+This sport is affordable, popular and most importantly, great for moving climbing into the great outdoors.

 1. Batu Caves, Kuala Lumpur